Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Preliminaries

 is surjective.
 Choose coordinates $x_0, \hdots , x_n$ for $\P^n$ so that $p=(1:0:\cdots:0)$.
 Then $H^0(\cO_{\P^n}(d)\otimes \cI_p)$ is the set of degree $d$ forms without $x_0^d$ term, and these can be written as a combination of products of linear forms without $x_0$ term in $H^0(\cO_{\P^n}(1)\otimes \cI_p)$ and degree $d-1$ forms in $H^0(\cO_{\P^n}(d-1))$. \end{example}

-\begin{example} Let $A = G(k,n)$ be the Grassmannians of $k$-planes in the affine $n$-space, and let $H$ correspond to the hyperplane class, that is, the pullback $p^*\cO_{\P^N}(1)$ via the Plücker embedding $p:G(k,n)\to \P^N$.
-Then, for any $\mathcal{E} = dH$, $d>0$, $H$ is a section-dominating line bundle for $\mathcal{E}$.
-This follows directly from the previous example and the projective normality of the Grassmannian under the Plücker embedding.
+\begin{example} Let $A = G(k,n)$ be the Grassmannians of $k$-planes in the affine $n$-space, and let $H$ correspond to the hyperplane class, that is, the pullback $p^*\cO_{\P^N}(1)$ via the Pl\"ucker embedding $p\colon G(k,n)\to \P^N$.
+Then, for any $\mathcal{E} = dH$ with $d>0$, $H$ is a section-dominating line bundle for $\mathcal{E}$.
+This follows directly from the previous example and the projective normality of the Grassmannian under the Pl\"ucker embedding (\textit{cf.} \cite{RR85}.)
 By \cite{RR85}, a similar result is true for flag varieties and Schubert varieties. \end{example}

-\begin{example} This property can be extended to products: let $A = \prod_{i=1}^m A_i$ be a product of varieties $A_i$ such that for each $i$, $H_i$ is a section-dominating line bundle for $\mathcal{E}_i=d_iH_i$ for some $d_i>0$.
+\begin{example} This property can be extended to products: Let $A = \prod_{i=1}^m A_i$ be a product of varieties $A_i$ such that, for each $i$, $H_i$ is a section-dominating line bundle for $\mathcal{E}_i=d_iH_i$ for some $d_i>0$.
 Then $H_1, \hdots , H_m$ is a section-dominating collection of line bundles for $\mathcal{E} = \sum_{i=1}^m d_iH_i$. \end{example}